SEMANTiCS-org/2026-semantics-org.github.io/content/sponsor.md

 <br/>
 <br/>

-Alternative and additional sponsor opportunities are possible on request, for example: room or topic sponsoring, lanyard sponsoring, coffee break sponsoring, conference dinner sponsoring.
+À la carte Sponsorship: Alternative and additional sponsor opportunities are possible on request.
+These include but are not limited to: room or topic sponsoring, lanyard sponsoring, coffee break sponsoring, conference dinner sponsoring.

+PLUS: Sponsors will involve their social media managers to engage and support SEMANTiCS social media activities, ensuring more effective campaigns.